borkdude/blog/posts/porting-cljs-project-to-squint.md

 sharing.
-Note that there is also squint's sister project, [cherry](https://github.com/squint-cljs/cherry) which, does use CLJS's immutable data structures, but you get a minimum of 350kb project size due to CLJS's standard library being bundled with it.
-This may or may not be worth it and may offset the drawbacks of squint for you.
-Let's just see how far we can get with just squint in porting a ClojureScript project.
+Note that there is also squint's sister project, [cherry](https://github.com/squint-cljs/cherry) which, does use CLJS's immutable data structures, but you get a minimum of 350kb project size due to CLJS's standard library being bundled with it and not being optimizable by ES6 bundlers.
+Perhaps the extra bundle size offsets the drawbacks of squint's direct JS interop approach for you.
+But let's just see how far we can get with just squint in porting a ClojureScript project!

 ## Clojure-mode